Lab grown diamonds are just as real as naturally occurring diamonds but can cost 65% less on average.

 All diamonds in this study were round, Excellent cut, G color, VS2 clarity, none fluorescence.

-The 3 most popular grading agencies for lab grown diamonds are IGI, GCAL, and HRD.
-As of August 2020, the most popular grading agency for natural diamonds (the GIA) still does not grade lab grown diamonds.
+The 3 most popular grading agencies for lab grown diamonds are GIA, IGI, GCAL, and HRD.

-There are many companies with large selections of lab grown diamonds including Brilliant Earth, Ritani, VRAI (owned by Diamond Foundry), and Lightbox (owned by De Beers).
+There are many companies with large selections of lab grown diamonds including Blue Nile, Brilliant Earth, James Allen, Ritani, VRAI (owned by Diamond Foundry), and Lightbox (owned by De Beers).